cake-contrib/Home/Guidelines.md

 This document provides some guidelines and best practices for writing Cake addins hosted within the cake-contrib GitHub organization.
 All known addins are audited twice daily to ensure compliance and a summary report as well as a detailed report are generated at the conclusion of each audit.
-As a Cake use you can use the [summary audit report](Audit.md) to verify if the addins you are using are compatible with the version of Cake you are using.
+As a Cake user you can use the [summary audit report](Audit.md) to verify if the addins you are using are compatible with the version of Cake you are using.
 As a addin author you should use the [detailed audit report](Audit.xlsx) to verify that you are complying with all recommendations.

 ## NuGet Package Icon

 Use the Cake Contrib Icon which can be found [here](https://github.com/cake-contrib/graphics), rather than the Cake Icon.
-In concrete terms, this means adding a line in your `.csprj` that looks like this:
+In concrete terms, this means adding a line in your `.csproj` that looks like this:
 ```xml
 <PackageIconUrl>https://cdn.rawgit.com/cake-contrib/graphics/a5cf0f881c390650144b2243ae551d5b9f836196/png/cake-contrib-medium.png</PackageIconUrl>
 ```